ProwlEngine/Prowl/Readme.md

   </ol>

 # <p align="center">📝 About The Project 📝</p>
 Prowl is an open-source, **MIT-licensed** game engine developed in **pure C# in .NET 8**, (which surprisingly has **no runtime fees** believe it or not! 😮).
 It aims to provide a seamless transition for developers familiar with Unity by maintaining a similar API while also following KISS and staying as small and customizable as possible.
-This engine is intended to be customized to your needs, everything is written to be a "Minimal" Production-Ready Implementation.
-Ideally, there will be plenty of Modules/Packages to expand on functionality for those who don't want (or are unable) to expand the base engine.

 ### [<p align="center">Join our Discord server! 🎉</p>](https://discord.gg/BqnJ9Rn4sn)